britishlibrary/peripleo/README.md

 * `data`: This is the array where your put information about each of your datasets, enclosed in {curly brackets}.
 You can use multiple datasets, separating them with a comma.
 * `facets`: If you want your dataset to be filtered, this is where you specify how (more details [below](#about-facets)).
 * `link_icons`: These are used to prettify external links in your dataset, and are defined by the link's domain name and a URL pointing to an icon (ideally 100px square).

-## Publishing your map

-* Upload your `index.html` and configuration settings (in a file named `peripleo.config.json`) to the web server of your choice.
-These files must both sit in the same directory.
-* **That's it !!!** Point your browser to the URL of your `index.html` file and wait for it to load.

 ____